shivkumarjadon6/Hourly_EV/README.md

 If you have any questions at all, please leave a comment at the bottom of the post.

 ## Usage
+Install Python:
+If you haven't already, install Python on your machine.
+You can download it from the official Python website.

+Install Pandas:
+Open a terminal or command prompt and install Pandas using the following command:

+bash
+Copy code

+pip install pandas

+Create a Virtual Environment (Optional but recommended):
+It's good practice to use a virtual environment to manage dependencies for your project.
+Create one using:

+bash
+Copy code

+python -m venv venv

+Activate the virtual environment:

+On Windows: venv\Scripts\activate
+On macOS/Linux: source venv/bin/activate

 1. Install dependencies:
    ```bash
    pip install -r requirements.txt